oxax/balance-streaming-system/README.md

 # Balance Streaming System
 **High-Throughput, Low-Latency Transaction Engine**
  A latency-sensitive Java service that simulates streaming credit/debit events, maintains accurate balance state, and submits cost-constrained audit batches for external review.
 Designed with microservice-ready modularity and performance-aware architecture.
+ This system is designed to be modular and testable, with clear pathways to scale: transaction ingestion can later be offloaded to a durable event broker (e.g. Kafka), and batching can be distributed via consumer groups without redesigning core interfaces.

  ---